code-atom/code-atom.github.io/_posts/2018-06-26-part -1-dependency-injection-in-angular.md

 }
 ~~~

-Now when creating a Product, the client class becomes responsible for deciding which concrete implementation of the ProductService is going to be given to the new instance.
+Now when creating a **Product**, the client class becomes responsible for deciding which concrete implementation of the **ProductService** is going to be given to the new instance.

-With that, we can make our tests a lot simpler by creating a mock version of the ProductService class.
+With that, we can make our tests a lot simpler by creating a mock version of the **ProductService** class.
 ~~~
 class MockProductService{
   calculate(price: number) {